ranguli/learnopengl/README.md

  ```libXrandr-devel``` (We can add actually add [libXrandr](https://anongit.freedesktop.org/git/xorg/lib/libXrandr.git/) as a Git submodule and compile it automatically via CMake!)
  ```libXinerama-devel```(We can do this too!)

+## Features
+- Randomly added Lua API

+If you have Lua and all the headers, CMake will link it.
+This is really exciting, because Lua has a C API, is an embedded language (as in it's embedded in another language!) and all sorts of neat stuff.
+This means that if you use this template to explore building a game engine from scratch you'll have the opportunity to learn how to add scripting functionality.
+Coool.

+## Proposed Features
+- JavaScript Engine

+Yes!
+Embed a JavaScript engine into the project to call (bi-directionally) code from JS to C and vice-versa.
+This actually really isn't hard and requires virtually no coding on our behalf, thanks to the [Duktape](https://github.com/svaarala/duktape) project!

+- (Years down the road)
+  - Things like Cython(?) code so that a Python-based server could do networking - Cython is pretty fast, and Flask / Django stuff is very scalable.
+No idea what Lua is like for networked programming.

 ## Linking libraries
 Because this project uses CMake, linking libraries (that also use CMake) gets way easier (sorta.)
 Basically each library is linked and targeted with two lines in the ```CMakeLists.txt``` file.
 Even if you don't know how CMake works (I sure don't!)
 I encourage you to figure out which 2 lines it is - you'll learn something and you might feel like a wimp for not linking with ```gcc``` or ```make``` like a demi-god Unix (like me!)